dgwhited/guardduty-runbooks/runbooks/unauthorizedaccess-iamuser-instancecredentialexfiltration-outsideaws.md

 ###### Note

 If GuardDuty observes continued activity from a remote account, its machine learning (ML) model will identify this as an expected behavior.
 Therefore, GuardDuty will stop generating this finding for activity from that remote account.
-GuardDuty will continue to generate findings for new behavior from other remote accounts and will re-evaluate learned remote accounts as the behavior changes over time.
+GuardDuty will continue to generate findings for new behavior from other remote accounts and will re\-evaluate learned remote accounts as the behavior changes over time.

 **Remediation recommendations:**

-This finding is generated when networking is configured to route internet traffic such that it egresses from an on-premises gateway rather than from a VPC Internet Gateway (IGW).
+This finding is generated when networking is configured to route internet traffic such that it egresses from an on\-premises gateway rather than from a VPC Internet Gateway (IGW).
 Common configurations, such as using [AWS Outposts](https://docs.aws.amazon.com/outposts/latest/userguide/), or VPC VPN connections, can result in traffic routed this way.
 If this is expected behavior, we recommend that you use suppression rules and create a rule that consists of two filter criteria.
 The first criteria is **finding type**, which should be `UnauthorizedAccess:IAMUser/InstanceCredentialExfiltration.OutsideAWS`.
-The second filter criteria is **API caller IPv4 Address** with the IP address or CIDR range of your on-premises internet gateway.
+The second filter criteria is **API caller IPv4 Address** with the IP address or CIDR range of your on\-premises internet gateway.
 To learn more about creating suppression rules see [Suppression rules](./findings_suppression-rule.html).

 ###### Note